keanodejs/06_exaples_from_teaching/README.md

 # 06_exaples_from_teaching
-Node.js basics and Express.js basics examples from teachings the 11 og March.
+Node.js basics and Express.js basics examples from teachings the 11 of March.

 ## Instalation